montogeek/laravel-docs-es/validation.md

 <a name="rule-required-if"></a>
 #### required_if:_field_,_value_,...

-The field under validation must be present if the _field_ field is equal to any _value_.
+The field under validation must be present if the _field_ is equal to any _value_.

 <a name="rule-required-with"></a>
 #### required_with:_foo_,_bar_,...